 You Were Not Under the Influence of Alcohol

 A lawyer can also argue that you did not consume dangerous amounts of alcohol before driving.
 This defense can apply even if you took a blood alcohol content (BAC) test after being pulled over.
-These tests frequently result in false positives that your lawyer can dispute.
+These tests frequently result in false positives that your DUI lawyer in California can dispute.

 Stand Up to VC 23152(g) Charges with a Legal Professional

-Our criminal defense lawyers in Los Angeles can start working on your case today with a FREE case evaluation.
+Our criminal defense lawyers in Los Angeles can start working on your case today with a free case evaluation.
+The sooner you speak with a criminal defense attorney, the sooner they can begin building a defense against the charges you face in California.